 If you ever find yourself wondering “Why do babies fight sleep?” you are not alone.
-This is actually a common wonder amongst parents.
 You try all the baby sleep tips, and your baby still struggles to fall asleep when he is oh-so tired.

 Keeping a baby up in hopes of tiring him out will, unfortunately, result in the opposite effect.
 Babies who are overtired or overstimulated will sleep for shorter amounts of time and wake more frequently.
 Carefully watching for your baby’s sleep window will help you gauge how much awake time is right for your baby.